Watson-Personal-Assistant/developer/_content/further-topics/slackbot-integration.md

 6. Verify that you can chat with your bot.
 Send it a direct message to your bot on slack.

 ### Adding context
+You can simulate context variables in your slack bot conversation.
+Provide the context information in the `/context.json` file.
+The file must be in valid JSON format.
+The context information is sent in the request to the Watson Assistant Solutions core routing component.

+Use this mechanism if you are testing a skill that requires location information.

 ### Viewing logs